pzavolinsky/react-cucumber/README.md

 `name` is the name of any prop in matched element that is a function.

 `json` is any JSON value.
 If you want to pass multiple values use a JSON array.
 If you want to pass a single value that is a JSON array, pass instead an array with the value.
 For example to call `props.func([1,2,3])` pass `[[1,2,3]]`.

+The `with event` variants merge no-op `preventDefault` and `stopPropagation` functions into `json` allowing you to test event handlers that call these functions.

 ----